tesseract-prebuilt/tesseract-orange/README.md

 * Ubuntu 22.04
   The operating system image of the builder container, other recent versions of Ubuntu/Debian may be compatible but those are not tested as of now.
 Other Linux distributions may be supported if there's a large userbase(patches welcome!)

-## Environment variables that will change the prodoct builder's behavior
+## Environment variables that can change the prodoct builder's behaviors

 ### APT_SWITCH_LOCAL_MIRROR